JiayuanDing100/Bias-on-ECE-Benchmark/README.md

 F1: 0.5618

 #### Experiment 2
-Randomly selecting cause position based on position probability above from all datatset.
+Randomly selecting cause position based on position probability above.
+Carry out the experiments 25 times and each time test data is all dataset.
+Average precision, recall and F1:
 Precision: 0.5639
 Recall: 0.5478
 F1: 0.5557